nepenth/knowledge-base/README.md

 ### Capacity Planning <a name="capacity-planning"></a>
-"Capacity Planning in technical systems involves predicting workload demands to optimize resource allocation and prevent bottlenecks."
+Capacity Planning is a critical process in software engineering that involves estimating the future workload of systems and infrastructure components, ensuring optimal performance and resource allocation.
 *Subcategories: Workload Prediction*
 *Items: 1*